psychemedia/winter-tales/src/gawain_notes.md

 __Everyone was seated, according to custom, in order of rank.__ The ancient old crone was sat at the high table next to the Lord, and Gawain sat next to the younger. __The food was served, as custom decrees, to each man as his station deserved__.
 And throughout the meal, Gawain and the fair Lady, chatted and conversed and were most comfortable in each other's company.

 The next day, they drank, and they danced; and the next, and the next day after that too.
 St John's Day `[December 27th]` passed and the Christmas feasting was coming to a close.
-In the greyness of the following day, the guests were to take their leave, and so Gawain began to make his goodbyes; but though it was late, he was ushered into the host's own chamber, and thanked for visiting and so honouring his house.
+In the greyness of the following day, the guests were to take their leave, and so Gawain began to make his goodbyes; but though it was late, he was ushered into the host's own chamber, and thanked for so visiting and honouring his house.

 And the Lord of that place asked Sir Gawain if he might impose on him, and ask him what mission he was on that should keep him away from Camelot at Christmas time?

-And Gawain explained his quest: to find the Green Chapel, and the Green Knight, but he didn't where to begin.
+And Gawain explained his quest: to find the Green Chapel, and the Green Knight, but he didn't know where to begin.
 Of the covenant with the Green Knight, the blow for a blow that he must accept.
 And time was running out.
 For New Year's Day was just three more days away.

 The Lord laughed, and smiled.
 "Don't worry yourself, I know the place, it is but a short ride away from here.
-So stay until New Year's Day, and I'll have you led there at dawn on New Year's Day."
+So stay until then, and I'll have you led there at dawn on New Year's Day."

 And at this news, Gawain was overjoyed, and swore himself to the service of the Lord until that time; and the Lord called for the ladies to join them, and they continued to share good cheer and conversation through those early hours of the morning.